 The Hooding Ceremony is a small, personal event for students who completed their Ph.D. program during the previous year, or plan to finish during the upcoming summer quarter.
 It is an informal event at which students, their families and their advisors celebrate this momentous transition.
 Faculty advisors share their most vivid memories of the student.
 Students recount their adventures of graduate school and have the opportunity to recognize those individuals who provided emotional and intellectual support during their training.

 Students receive their doctoral hoods from their advisor who assists the student in donning the regalia for the first time.
 If you have a Ph.D.-level family member in attendance, you are welcome to invite them to help in your hooding.
 This is a chance for you to celebrate your amazing accomplishment with family, friends and faculty whether or not you plan to attend the larger, more formal but less personal University Graduation Ceremony.
-The hooding festivities continue with a no-host brunch which ends in plenty of time for graduates and guests to make their way to Husky Stadium for the afternoon event.
+The hooding festivities continue with a no-host brunch.

 The Hooding Ceremony for the 2022 Ph.D. graduating cohort is scheduled for an in-person celebration on Saturday, June 11 2022 in the Walker Ames room.
 More details to come.

 The format is quite simple.
 There will be a short welcome speech from the Director of Graduate Training and a slightly longer one from the Department Chair or from the Director of Clinical Training.
 Then each graduating student will be called to the front individually, along with his or her advisor.
 The advisor will have a chance to speak briefly about her/his experience with the student.
 Then the advisor (and any Ph.D.-level friend or family member) places the hood over the graduate’s head - a fairly tricky maneuver creating the opportunity for even more amusing stories.
 At that point the new Ph.D. will have a chance to say a few words about the graduate school experience, give thanks to those who helped along the way, tell funny stories, etc.